HarshAgwl/PythonQuizApp/README.md

 # PythonQuizApp
-A quiz application made using Python 3.
+A quiz application made using Python 3 in 2018.
 GUI is built using the Tkinter library.
 The quiz consists of two rounds.
 Each question has a single word answer.

 <b>Registration Page</b>
 <br>